seenark/binance-chart-svg/README.md

     ```

-3. fetch kline hourly will start fetching on server started buy also can start by API
+3. fetch kline hourly will start fetching on server started also can start by API
    request

    ```